 - New tools for research: Enhanced research tools provide new ways to explore and find content.
 Terms sourced from the JSTOR Thesaurus can be used to narrow a search within a subject area.
 Also, try the new Text Analyzer – upload your own text to search for related content.

 - Personalization and organization: A growing set of personalization features enable students and researchers to customize their experiences and save their work from session to session.

-- Text mining support: JSTOR supports text analysis and digital humanities research by providing full-text datasets for the journals and primary sources in the digital library.
+- Text mining support: JSTOR supports text analysis and digital humanities research by providing datasets for the journals, books, research reports, and primary sources in the digital library.

 - Usage reporting: Librarians and administrators have access to a robust set of reports that show use of licensed resources and inform budgets and planning.